-- The Participant (Mutual Obligation) is Suspended and has a Partial Capacity to Work of: - o less than 15 hours per week, or - 15 hours or more per week, and they are meeting their Mutual Obligation Requirements through 30 hours or more a fortnight of paid work and/or study that will likely be ongoing or last more than 13 weeks. - The Participant (Mutual Obligation) is a Principal Carer Parent and Suspended and: - \circ ~ has a long-term Exemption (end date longer than 16 weeks), or

-- is meeting their Mutual Obligation Requirements through 30 hours or more a fortnight of paid work and/or study that will likely be ongoing or last more than 13 weeks. - The Participant (Voluntary) ceases to participate in voluntary activities or no longer wishes to participate in Services. - The Participant's Youth Bonus Wage Subsidy is suspended.
+- The Participant (Mutual Obligation) is Suspended and has a Partial Capacity to Work of: - less than 15 hours per week, or - 15 hours or more per week, and they are meeting their Mutual Obligation Requirements through 30 hours or more a fortnight of paid work and/or study that will likely be ongoing or last more than 13 weeks. - The Participant (Mutual Obligation) is a Principal Carer Parent and Suspended and: - has a long-term Exemption (end date longer than 16 weeks), or - is meeting their Mutual Obligation Requirements by participation in an approved activity for more than 13 weeks (see Attachment 11A.
+Cohorts Fully Meeting their Mutual Obligations Requirements for further information). - The Participant (Voluntary) ceases to participate in voluntary activities or no longer wishes to participate in Services. - The Participant's Youth Bonus Wage Subsidy is suspended.